 - amount of the medication taken (if known)

-- using activated charcoal to absorb excess drugs
+- using activated charcoal to absorb excess drugs in the stomach

 - placing you on a ventilator to help you breathe

 - giving you fluids through a vein in your arm

 - placing a tube in your mouth to your stomach to remove stomach contents

 - giving you blood tests to monitor your blood sugar and potassium levels

 Be aware of the dosage your doctor prescribed.
 Taking more of your medication than recommended can lead to an overdose.
 You should also be aware of how often you take your medication.
 Following dosing instructions will help prevent an overdose.